stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 * As detailed in the previous chapter we have intentionally decided to hand-craft the native methods rather than attempting to code-generate the API.

-* We only need to implement the two API methods we actually need at this stage.
+* Only the API methods actually needed at this stage are declared in the JNA library.

 * The handle to the newly created instance is returned as a JNA `PointerByReference` object which maps to a native `VkInstance*` return-by-reference type.

-* The `pAllocator` parameter in the API methods is out-of-scope for our library and is always set to `null`.
+* The `pAllocator` parameter in the API methods is out-of-scope for JOVE and is always set to `null`.

-To instantiate the API itself we add the following factory method to the library:
+To instantiate the API itself the following factory method is added to the library:

 ```java
 static VulkanLibrary create() {